COVID-19 Vaccine Frequently Asked Questions

 Will I have to get more than one dose of the COVID-19 vaccine?

 For the currently approved Pfizer-BioNtech COVID-19 vaccine, two doses of the vaccine are required for better protection, given 21 days apart.
 It can be given to people 16 years of age and older, including seniors.
 After completing the two-doses, it may take another seven days to achieve maximum protection against COVID-19.
 The Pfizer-BioNtech clinical studies included over 43,000 participants and was 95% effective in preventing COVID-19 beginning 2 weeks after the second dose.
+In clinical trials the vaccine showed robust antibody response in youth ages 12 to 17.

 Two doses are also required for the Moderna vaccine.
 Based on studies in about 30,000 participants, the Moderna COVID-19 vaccine was 94.1% effective in preventing COVID-19 beginning 2 weeks after the second dose.
-This means that people may not be fully protected against COVID-19 until at least 14 days after the second dose.
-The Moderna vaccine is approved for people 18 years or older at this time.

 At this time, the duration of protection from the vaccines remains unknown, and further doses may be necessary.
 The duration of immunity from contracting the infection also remains unknown.
 Ongoing monitoring of the COVID-19 vaccines and their effects on long-term immunity continues.